fireblade-engine/ecs/CONTRIBUTING.md

 For any new contributions please consider these guidelines:
 1. Open a [new pull request (PR)][ref-pull-request-new] with a **clear and descriptive title**
 2. Write a **detailed comment** with as much relevant information as possible including:
- - What your features is intended to do?
+ - What your feature is intended to do?
  - How it can be used?
  - What alternatives where considered?
  - Has this feature impact on performance or stability of the project?

-#### ☑️ Your contribution responsibilities
+#### Your contribution responsibilities

-Don't be intimidated by these responsibilites, they are easy to meet if you take your time to develop your feature 😌
+Don't be intimidated by these responsibilities, they are easy to meet if you take your time to develop your feature 😌

 - [x] Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - [x] Ensure (cross-)platform compatibility for every change that's accepted.
 An addition should not reduce the number of platforms that the project supports.